The Education Pipeline: How Art Schools Reproduce the Hierarchy

 The students who borrow six figures for a credential that the market cannot absorb do not benefit at the rates the system implies they will.
 The artists working in traditions the MFA does not recognize — mosaic practitioners, self-taught artists, artists trained in non-Western technical traditions — do not benefit at all from the credential’s existence.
 They are simply outside the system, held to standards they were never given the tools to meet, evaluated by panels and committees whose fluency is organized around a vocabulary they were never taught.

-This is the mechanism that The Unpaid Canvas identified as structural rather than individual: the career ladder data shows that 85 percent of working artists earn less than $25,000 annually from their practice, and that the distribution of income in the art world is more extreme than in almost any other field.
+This is the mechanism that the Delagrange estimate cited in Designed to Fail identifies as structural rather than individual: the career ladder data suggests that 85 percent of working artists earn less than $25,000 annually from their practice, and that the distribution of income in the art world is more extreme than in almost any other field.
 The MFA system does not cause that distribution.
 But it maintains the credentialing apparatus that legitimates the hierarchy that produces it, and it does so while extracting significant tuition revenue from the students it cannot deliver on.

 4.1 The Closed Loop, Opened Up